 - If your VPN provider logs your data and works with authorities, this method is not viable for online privacy and anonymity

 If you are considering connecting to Tor over VPN, NordVPN is an excellent VPN to use.
-The VPN is reputable and does not log users’ data and is independently audited.
+It’s a very reputable VPN that doesn’t keep any connection logs data and is independently audited.

 VPN over Tor

-With VPN over Tor, the exit nodes reroute your internet traffic to your VPN server, eliminating the risks of malicious exit nodes.
-With this method, Tor entry nodes will see your real IP address and your VPN will only see the exit node’s entry address.
+With the VPN over Tor method, the exit nodes reroute your internet traffic to your VPN server.
+This eliminates the risks of a malicious Tor exit node.

 Pros of VPN over Tor

-- Allows easier access to sites that block Tor exit nodes.
+- Allows easier access to sites that block Tor nodes.

-- It protects you from malicious exit nodes
+- It protects you from malicious Tor exit nodes

 - It helps you hide your VPN use from ISPs